localstack/docs/content/en/user-guide/aws/opensearch/index.md

 The Resource Browser allows you to perform the following actions:

 - **Create Domain**: Create a new OpenSearch domain by clicking on the **Create Domain** button and providing the required details.
-- **View Domain details**: Click on a domain to view its details, such as the domain name, status, endpoint, and configuration.
+- **View Domain Details**: Click on a domain to view its details, such as the domain name, status, endpoint, and configuration.
 - **Edit Domain**: Edit the configuration of a domain by clicking on domain name and then clicking on the **Edit Domain** button.
 - **Delete Domain**: Delete a domain by selecting the domain name and clicking on the **Actions** dropdown menu, then selecting **Remove Selected**.